jeffpar/pcjs.v1/apps/pcx86/1982/ratbas/README.md

 shareware CD-ROM titled "[PC-SIG Library Eighth Edition From PC-SIG (April 1990)](http://cd.textfiles.com/pcsig08/)" on [DISK0003](http://cd.textfiles.com/pcsig08/001_100/DISK0003/).

 We have archived it as [RatBas 2.13](#directory-listing-of-ratbas-213).
-It has been loaded in drive B: in the machine below.
+It has been loaded into drive B: in the machine below.

 {% include machine.html id="ibm5150" %}